Differentially Private Release of Event Logs for Process Mining: Approach

 \subsubsection{Estimating $\epsilon_t$}

 To protect against attack goal $h_2$, we need to inject noise sufficient to achieve a given $\epsilon_t$, determined by the guessing advantage threshold.
 Two approaches are possible.
-The first one is to calculate a single $\epsilon_t$ for every event in the log.
-The second approach is to estimate an epsilon that minimizes the noise injected into each event individually.
+The first one is to calculate a single $\epsilon_t$ for all events in the log.
+The second approach is to estimate an $\epsilon_t$ that minimizes the noise injected into each event individually.
 We use the second one.

 We estimate $\epsilon_t$ for an event based on the group of prefix that ends with the event and the suffixes that starts with the event.
 Consequently, we adopt a \textit{personalized differential privacy} mechanism that uses a different $\epsilon_t$ value for every event.
 Personalized DP assumes that every individual has independent privacy specification $\Phi$~\cite{jorgensen2015conservative}.
-In other words, $\Phi ={(u_1,\epsilon_1), (u_1,\epsilon_1), ...., (u_m,\epsilon_m) )}$, where an individual $u\in U$, and the database has $m$ users.
+In other words, $\Phi_t =\{ (u_1,\epsilon_1), (u_2,\epsilon_2), ...., (u_m,\epsilon_m) \}$, where an individual $u\in U$, and the database has $m$ users.

-\begin{defn}[Personalized Differential Privacy~\cite{jorgensen2015conservative}] Given a universe of cases $U$, a mechanism $M$ is said to be $\Phi$-personalized differentially private if all the data sets $D_1$ and $D_2$ differing at most on one value of a tuple $t$, and all $S \subseteq Range (M)$.
+\begin{defn}[Personalized Differential Privacy~\cite{jorgensen2015conservative}] Given a universe of cases $U$, a mechanism $M$ is said to be $\Phi$-personalized differentially private ($\Phi$-PDP) if all the event logs $L_1$ and $L_2$ differing at most on one value of a tuple $t$, and for all $S \subseteq Range (M)$: